Updated: Jul 17, 2022

 Food, of course, is one of the great pleasures of France.
-We quickly discovered, however, that our Ontario secondary school French was utterly unequal to the task of decoding the menus.
+My then-wife and I quickly discovered, however, that our Ontario secondary school French was utterly unequal to the task of decoding the menus.
 We finally found a gastronomical French-English dictionary and made sure to bring it with us every time we dined.

 Because you can like six out of the seven ingredients, but the seventh can turn out to be…snails.
 Or frog legs.

 Well, actually, it turned out that I quite enjoyed both the snails and the frog legs I had in France.
 They are magicians with butter and garlic…

 But the point remains: six out of seven isn’t good enough, as anyone with an allergy knows all too well.